North Carolina Teen & Adolescent Mental Health Treatment

 Jennifer Hoffman - Psychiatric Nurse Practitioner

 Jennifer is a licensed and nationally board-certified psychiatric mental health nurse practitioner who provides psychiatric care including assessment, diagnoses, medication management, and therapeutic treatment for teens admitted to PHP programming.
-She is a graduate of Duke University with a Master of Science in Nursing, with 13 years experience in health care including but not limited to pediatric inpatient psychiatry and perinatal care.
+She is a graduate of Duke University with a Master of Science in Nursing, with 13 years of experience in health care including but not limited to pediatric inpatient psychiatry and perinatal care.
 Jennifer believes in patient and family-centered health care, collaboration, and integrative care.
 She is passionate about spreading access to quality mental health care and responding to mental health crises with effective treatment, empathy, and support.
-In her free time, Jennifer enjoys crafting with her children, also she loves to create a comfortable and relaxing space in her office at Bright Path!
+In her free time, Jennifer enjoys crafting with her children.
+She also loves to create a comfortable and relaxing space in her office at Bright Path!

 Abigail Krieck